pryv/dev-site/README.md

 DocPad sources for the developers website: API reference, recommendations, guides, etc.

+## Temporary note

+A lot of files in `src/files` are only there for our temporary teaser page.
+This will have to be cleaned up when the full site get publication-ready.

 ## Writing documentation

 Try to stick to the following guidelines when writing (these guidelines are meant to be updated and completed as we progress):